apollographql/router/.changesets/maint_garypen_m1_changes.md

  - Older, Intel based, macOS systems will no longer be able to execute our macOS router binaries
  - Newer, Apple Silicon based, macOS systems will get a performance boost due to no longer requiring Rosetta2 support.

-We have raised an [issue](https://github.com/apollographql/router/issues/4483) that describes options for Intel based macOS users.
-Please let us know in that issue if the alternatives we suggest (Docker, source build) don't work for you and you'd like us to add support for universal macOS binaries.
+We have raised [an issue](https://github.com/apollographql/router/issues/4483) that describes options for Intel based macOS users.
+Please let us know in that issue if the alternatives we suggest (e.g., Docker, source build) don't work for you so we can discuss alternatives.

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/4484